datanav/docs/technical/keap-shopify.rst

 Keap Product to Shopify Sesamproduct
 ------------------------------------
-Every Keap Product will be synchronized with a Shopify Sesamproduct.

-If a matching Shopify Sesamproduct already exists, the Keap Product will be merged with the existing one.
-If no matching Shopify Sesamproduct is found, a new Shopify Sesamproduct will be created.
+Before any synchronization can take place, a link between a Keap Product and a Shopify Sesamproduct must be established.

 A Keap Product will merge with a Shopify Sesamproduct if one of the following property combinations match: